pachterlab/gget/README.md

 - Add 1 example for each tool to bottom of manual using as many flags as possible
 - Add extensive examples to the Examples repo
 - Add figure to readmes (add new modules to figure!)
-- gget blast: Replace hitlist and descriptions flag with limit flag
 - Add NCBI accession to gget info output
-- Fix unittests for gget info, gget blast
+- Fix unittests for gget info
-- Add unittest for gget ref -l

 `gget` is a free and open-source command-line tool and Python package that enables efficient querying of genomic databases. `gget`  consists of a collection of separate but interoperable modules, each designed to facilitate one type of database querying in a single line of code.